 Preparing For Arrival In Canada!

 Now time for the fun part, actually coming to Canada!
 Your POE letter will state the documents that you need to bring with you to enter Canada.
-This is normally a printed copy of your Port of Entry Letter, a copy of your travel/health insurance, and proof of funds in your bank account.
+You will need to bring a printed copy of your Port of Entry Letter, a copy of your travel/health insurance, and proof of $2,500 CAD in your bank account.

 Proof of funds

-You will need to prove you have $2,500 CAD in your bank account.
+You will need to prove you have $2,500 CAD in your bank account when you enter Canada.
 Print off a copy of your bank statement, or take a screenshot of your bank account on your phone.
 It must be dated within 1 week before your departure.
 Some forums will say that you don't need this money and you don't need to take proof - but don't follow this advice.
-We weren't asked for copies of these documents, but many people are, and the last thing you want is to get caught out as they can still refuse your visa if you don't have proof of funds.
+We weren't asked for copies of these documents, however, many people are, and it is an official requirement.
+It really depends on the officer you get that day and they may refuse your visa if you don't have proof of funds.

 Entering the country